chris-short/chrisshort.net/content/center-for-purposeful-living/the-cult-that-is-human-service-alliance-and-the-center-for-purposeful-living.md

    (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

 I'm sure after all of this information I've presented to you might generate questions and/or comments.
 Please feel free to post those questions and comments.
 I will answer all the questions I can.
-If you wish to contact me privately please do so via my [Google Profile](https://plus.google.com/+ChrisShort/).
+If you wish to contact me privately please do so via one of the methods at the bottom of this page.

 UPDATE 10 JULY 2005: I have a few more tidbits of information for those that still might be skeptical about some of these things I've mentioned here: